jamiehenzy/Genome_analysis_Explore/bowtie2_tutorial.md

 `head eg1.sam`

-You will see something like this:
+You will see something like this, but with different values:

 ![SAM file](https://github.com/jamiehenzy/Genome_analysis_SE_R/blob/main/SAM.png)